The Indiana Lemon Law Definition

 • AND persist after the dealer makes four attempts to fix it OR spends 30 business days pursuing repair attempts.

 From the date you first report the defect to the dealer, you have two years to file a lawsuit.
-Your vehicle’s owner’s manual or warranty might outline additional requirements.
+However, your vehicle’s owner’s manual or warranty might outline additional requirements.

-Why Choose Krohn & Moss as Your Indiana Lemon Law Firm?
+Why Hoosiers Choose Krohn & Moss as Their Indiana Lemon Law Firm

 • Accomplished, Trustworthy Attorneys